 Shows on Weekends and Holidays

-NASA's Kepler space telescope has discovered hundreds and hundreds of planets orbiting other stars.
+NASA's Kepler space telescope has discovered hundreds of planets orbiting other stars.
 How did Kepler do it?
-And is Earth 2.0 nestled among this plethora of planets?
+Is another Earth among them?

+What kind of astronomical surprises will you find inside of your zodiac sign?
 Peer deep into zodiac constellations with the Kepler space telescope's new K2 Mission.
-Search for nearby exoplanets and astrophysical discoveries in constellations like Libra, Taurus, and the rest of the 12 zodiac signs.
+Search for nearby exoplanets and other astrophysical discoveries in constellations like Sagittarius, Taurus, and more.

 Tickets are $4 per person, and are sold at the Visitor Services Desk on a first-come, first-served basis.
 Everyone must have their own ticket.
-Planetarium Passes must be exchanged at the Visitor Services Desk for tickets.
+Planetarium Membership Passes must be exchanged at the Visitor Services Desk for that day's tickets.

 View the stars and more after-hours from the Plaza of the Hall.

 Our experienced educators have teamed up with space scientists at UC Berkeley, NASA, and beyond to create a variety of exciting and effective space sciences products.